plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 {% image "article2024/Done-Review of the Year/Ngày quán niệm Dana - Credit Việt Báo.jpg", "noFloat lmnq7", "Photo Courtesy: Việt Báo News" %}
 {% image "article2024/Done-Review of the Year/Khat thuc - Nguon Viet Bao.jpg", "noFloat lmnq7", "Photo Courtesy: Việt Báo News" %}

 At Magnolia Grove Monastery, Sr. Chan Khong joined the sangha for a retreat, themed *Learning True Love*, from 3 to 7 May 2023.
 This retreat also featured separate mindfulness practice programs for children and teens.
-Amid the splendor of spring blossoms, the manifold Sangha celebrated Vesak (Buddha’s birthday) on the last day of the retreat.
+Amidst the splendor of spring blossoms, the multifold Sangha celebrated Vesak (Buddha’s birthday) on the last day of the retreat.

-At Deer Park Monastery, the manifold Sangha welcomed the presence of Sr. Chan Khong with a special Day of Mindfulness on Mother’s Day, 14 May, where the sangha transmitted the 14 Mindfulness Trainings to a new group of longtime practitioners; thus, welcoming them into the ever-growing international community of Order of Interbeing.
+At Deer Park Monastery, the Sangha welcomed the presence of Sr. Chan Khong with a special Day of Mindfulness on Mother’s Day, 14 May, where the sangha transmitted the 14 Mindfulness Trainings to a new group of longtime practitioners; thus, welcoming them into the ever-growing international community of Order of Interbeing.

 Additionally, Sr. Chan Khong also joined approximately 60 monastics in a unique event, called Dāna Day of Mindfulness, on 21 May at the Mile Square Park in the city of Fountain Valley, California.
 The event was in English with Vietnamese translation for the nearly 600 people present, many of whom did not speak Vietnamese.